zhou325/F2Q/designer-tool/README.md

 # Designer-Tool

-This is the source code for the designer tool of a survey tree.
+This is the source code for the designer tool for the survey flowchart.

 ![interface](screenshots/interface.png)